-This would display "hello" in the first part of the statusbar (for a length of 20 cells) and "from my program" in the remaining part.
+This would display "hello" in the first part of the status bar (for a length of 20 cells) and "from my program" in the remaining part.

-The first part can be easily changed at runtime by resetting Message text to the new text to be displayed - the format details are not required unless the format needs to be changed - and setting Message refresh switch to zero (use the set-property function to do this).
+The first part can be easily changed at runtime by resetting Message text to the new text to be displayed - the format details are not required unless the format needs to be changed.
+Also set Message refresh switch to zero to force a refresh of the status bar (use the set-property function to do this).
+To change multiple parts at runtime use the format "/first text/second text/third text/".